 Both constructions contain knowledge and understanding of journalism within the realm of journalism itself, either as a natural activity born of natural talent or learnt from those with experience and natural talent.
 The persistence of this discourse of ‘natural’ journalism has implications for journalism educators.
 If journalism is a natural, common sense activity how are journalism educators (who are not wedded to the industry) to challenge existing practice if journalism is a ‘natural’ ‘common sense’ activity?

 This brings in sharp focus the muted tones within the discourse of journalism practice – that of the critique.
 Students reading many of the course specifications would be forgiven for thinking that they what they need to succeed is lots of training in skills.
-The discourse around intellectual reflection on the profession is implied as of lesser importance compared to the acquisition of skills.
+The discourse around intellectual reflection on the profession is implied as being of lesser importance compared to the acquisition of skills.
 There is a blurring of ‘professional education’ and ‘training’ (Deuze, 2006:19) whereby the training is foregrounded at the expense of critical thinking.
 In other words, the value of intellectual debate plays a poor second fiddle to the importance and value of being trained in skills.
 This perhaps maps onto the discourse of some employers interviewed by Lily Cantor who could not see any added value to having a degree compared to non-university training courses, with little importance placed on critical thinking or research skills (Canter 2015).

 This down-playing of critical engagement across the range of discourses around what it takes to be a journalist is intriguing.
 Although there has been a good deal of hang-wringing in the light of the Leveson Inquiry and other scandals, discursively all is goodness and light in the realm of journalism training and journalism employment.
 This is deeply worrying for all those concerned about the ethical and social aspects of journalism, and importantly, it is one of concern to those directly teaching journalism.
 Journalism educators’ discourse is one of striving to encourage critical thinking of journalism but this has to battle against a narrative of almost evangelical optimism about the profession.